Dai Le

-Dai Trang Le (Lê Thị Trang Đài, [lej˧˧ ʈaːŋ˧˧ ʔɗaːj˨˩]; born 1 April 1968) is an Australian politician currently serving as the federal member for Fowler, deputy mayor of Fairfield and councillor for Fairfield/Cabravale Ward.
+Dai Trang Le (Lê Thị Trang Đài, [lej˧˧ ʈaːŋ˧˧ ʔɗaːj˨˩]; born 1 April 1968) is a Vietnamese-born Australian politician concurrently serving as the federal member for Fowler, councillor for Fairfield/Cabravale Ward at City of Fairfield, and deputy mayor at Fairfield City Council.

 Le arrived in Australia in 1979 as a refugee of the Vietnam War after fleeing Saigon in April 1975 and spending four years with her family in refugee camps in the Philippines and Hong Kong.
-She became an ABC journalist and politician, and was named as one of the 100 most influential Australian women in 2014.
+She became an ABC journalist and politician.
+She was named as one of the 100 most influential Australian women in 2014.

-In 2012 she was elected as a councillor for the City of Fairfield in New South Wales.
-At the 2022 Australian federal election, she successfully ran as an independent candidate in the Division of Fowler in Western Sydney.
+In 2012 she was elected as an Independent councillor for the City of Fairfield in New South Wales and was the deputy mayor between 2021–2022 and since 2024.
+At the 2022 federal election, she successfully ran as an independent candidate in the Division of Fowler in Western Sydney.
 Le is the first refugee and Vietnamese Australian to be elected to the Australian House of Representatives.
+Le was re-elected for a second parliamentary term at the 2025 federal election.

 Early life

-Le was born in Saigon in 1968, the former capital of South Vietnam.
+Le was born in wartime Saigon in 1968.
 Her family was "closely linked with the Americans" during the Vietnam War.
 On 30 April 1975, the day that North Vietnam captured Saigon, Le was taken to a port with her family by "military dressed men" and put on a boat to the Philippines.
 Her family initially believed they would be resettled in the United States and were told their father would join them – he was a Vietnamese lawyer working with the American Embassy – however he did not make it in time to board the boat.
-Subsequently, Le and her family never saw him again.
+Neither Le nor her family ever saw him again.

 She lived in a refugee camp in the Philippines for three years until 1979, when her mother decided to smuggle the family aboard another boat to Hong Kong.
 Her family lived in a refugee camp in Hong Kong for nine months until they were processed by the United Nations High Commissioner for Refugees and accepted for resettlement to Australia.
 She arrived in Australia by plane in December 1979.
 Her family lived briefly in the Fairy Meadow Migrant Hostel after arriving before eventually being resettled in Bossley Park, a suburb in Sydney's west.

 Le attended St Mary Star of the Sea College in Wollongong and later Cerdon College in Merrylands where she completed her Higher School Certificate.
 She then completed a Bachelor of Arts at Macquarie University, majoring in political science.